focus-trap/focus-trap/README.md

 - **allowOutsideClick** {boolean|(e: MouseEvent) => boolean}: If set and is or returns `true`, a click outside the focus trap will not be prevented, even when `clickOutsideDeactivates` is `false`.
 When `clickOutsideDeactivates` is `true`, this option is **ignored** (i.e. if it's a function, it will not be called).
 Use this option to control if (and even which) clicks are allowed outside the trap in conjunction with `clickOutsideDeactivates: false`.
 - **returnFocusOnDeactivate** {boolean}: Default: `true`.
 If `false`, when the trap is deactivated, focus will *not* return to the element that had focus before activation.
 - **setReturnFocus** {element|string|function}: By default, focus trap on deactivation will return to the element that was focused before activation.
 With this option you can specify another element to programmatically receive focus after deactivation.
 Can be a DOM node, or a selector string (which will be passed to `document.querySelector()` to find the DOM node), or a function that returns a DOM node.
 - **preventScroll** {boolean}: By default, focus() will scroll to the element if not in viewport.
 It can produce unintended effects like scrolling back to the top of a modal.
 If set to `true`, no scroll will happen.
+- **delayInitialFocus** {boolean}: Default: `true`.
+Delays the autofocus when the focus trap is activated.
+This prevents elements within the focusable element from capturing the event that triggered the focus trap activation.

 ### focusTrap.activate([activateOptions])